lichray/formatxx/proposal/printf.md

       Boost 1.48.0

 *Explanations*:

+*The two test cases take the same amount of arguments, and have the same formatting results.
+The streams library has no such "positional arguments", so I reordered the arguments by hand. *

 *"normal" means the locale is turned on.
 However, I did not see a stable difference between `normal` and `no_locale`.*